LewisJones123/AzureDevDocs/Azure Blob Storage/README.md

  - Cool - Data is archived in this tier.
 Data can take time to access, but is much cheaper to store.
  - Archive - Data is archived even deeper in this storage.
 Data can take many hours to access, but it is extremely cheap compared to Hot storage, and even cold storage.
 # How-to: Create a new Hot storage blob
+> **Note**
+> As part of the Azure Free tier offering, you recieve the following for the first 12 months following the opening of an account:
+>- 5 GB locally redundant storage, in the hot (discussed later) tier, with 20,000 read and 10,000 write operations.

 1. In your azure console, search for "Storage Account" and click it.
 ![Image of searchbox](images/step1.png)
 2. Click 'Create' in the top left corner.